 Planned Actions/Services Actual Actions/Services Budgeted Expenditures Estimated Actual Expenditures Maintain all facilities at proficient security levels.
 Goal Met All school sites are safe and secure.
 Security levels are maintained through the implementation of auto-generated Preventative Maintenance (PM) work orders using Schooldude Systems.
 PM work orders are auto-generated, quarterly, for each site.
-Completion of PM work orders includes; Inspection of the Building Exterior (access control, fencing/gates, security equipment) along with the Building Interior (Doors, access control, security equipment).
-Repairs and Maintenance of \$12,500 \$15,868
+Completion of PM work orders includes; Inspection of the Building Exterior (access control, fencing/gates, security \$0 \$500

-Planned Actions/Services Actual Actions/Services Budgeted Expenditures Estimated Actual Expenditures security components are completed and noted in the PM work order.
+Planned Actions/Services Actual Actions/Services Budgeted Expenditures Estimated Actual Expenditures equipment) along with the Building Interior (Doors, access control, security equipment).
+Repairs and Maintenance of security components are completed and noted in the PM work order.
 Security Window film, exit alarms, and privacy fence netting have been added to the 'internal evaluation system' this year.
 These security components are being installed at admin and school sites - based on Security funds and structured judgment.

 Planned Actions/Services Actual Actions/Services Budgeted Expenditures Estimated Actual Expenditures The whole child will be supported through various means including: Social/emotional groups led by counselors, STAR Team Meetings (including counselors, support staff, and special education teachers) to support students with behavioral and social needs, MTSS specific staff development training focused on social well-being and supports for students in and outside the classroom.
-The charter will use suspension overall and subgroup data to refine team practices, as appropriate.
-Focus specifically on subgroups designated as orange, red, or performance gaps on the Dashboard.
-Measure: Support efforts will be measured by a decreased overall suspension rate, as The school completed all planned efforts to address whole child support.
+Measure: Support efforts will be measured by a decreased overall suspension rate, as calculated on the Accountability Dashboard change rate.
+Goal Met The school completed all planned efforts to address whole child support.
 School counselors are leading small groups addressing social and emotional needs at student centers.
 STAR Teams are established and address individual student needs through Tier 3 meetings.
 Assistant Classroom Educators (ACEs) support teacher with addressing student needs in the classroom.
 Teachers receive monthly MTSS trainings as part of their blended learning day.
 Subgroup data is analyzed through the PLC process and the AIMM process in conjunction with the Assessment team and is used to refine practices at the classroom and district level.
-The charter school has maintained suspension and expulsion rates significantly lower than the county.
-On the CDE Dashboard (2018), the suspension rate indicator is blue, and all subgroups are blue.
-Expulsion rates remain at 0%.
-In addition, the most recent suspension and expulsion rates available through DataQuest are tabled below. \$18,000 \$17,649
+School will collect, analyze, and monitor suspension and expulsion data, in comparison to the county, when publically available. \$27,000 \$30,000